Roweski/BaseTune/README.md

 ## Comparison edge cases

 Below are a number of non-trivial cases that the tool handles correctly.
-Each entry shows the source setting (as visible in the UI) and how the tool represents it in the report.

 ### Implicit parent levels in the breadcrumb path

 The setting path in the `Setting` column may contain parent levels that are **not** defined as categories in the categories JSON file.
 The tool reconstructs the full hierarchy, this means the path reflects the **logical** hierarchy as shown in the UI, not just the category tree from the JSON.

 For example, `Choose how BitLocker-protected operating system drives can be recovered` is not a category in the JSON.
 Yet it appears as a parent segment in the path of its sub-setting.

-### Nested sub-settings under a single parent policy
+### Nested sub-settings

-Some policies contain multiple sub-settings (toggles, dropdowns) under one main setting.
-The tool splits these into separate rows using a breadcrumb path, and combines the parent value with the selected option into a single string.
+Some settings contain additional configuration options that only become available when the parent setting is set to **Enabled**.
+Basetune combines these into a single readable output value: `Enabled: SelectedValue`

 **Source setting:**